KIT-IAI/GeneratingSyntheticEnergyPowerAnomalies/README.md

 # Generating Synthetic Anomalies for Energy and Power Time Series

-This repository contains the Python implementation of the method to generate synthetic anomalies for energy and power time series as presented in the following paper:
+This repository contains the Python implementation of the method to generate synthetic anomalies for arbitrary energy and power time series as presented in the following paper:
->M. Turowski, M. Weber, O. Neumann, B. Heidrich, K. Phipps, H. K. Çakmak, R. Mikut and V. Hagenmeyer, 2022, "Modeling and Generating Synthetic Anomalies for Energy and
-Power Time Series," in The Thirteenth ACM International Conference on Future Energy Systems (e-Energy 2022) (under review).
+>M. Turowski, M. Weber, O. Neumann, B. Heidrich, K. Phipps, H. K. Çakmak, R. Mikut and V. Hagenmeyer, 2022, "Modeling and Generating Synthetic Anomalies for Energy and Power Time Series," in The Thirteenth ACM International Conference on Future Energy Systems (e-Energy 2022) (accepted).

 ## Installation